alexander-rykov/user-storage-project/README.md

   * Create a new interface in _UserStorageServices_ project, give it a meaningful name.
   * Test-First: create a new class in _UserStorageServices_ project that implements the interface, and move your code (generation of a new identifier) from _UserStorageService_ class to your new class.
   * Modify _UserStorageService_ to create a new instance of your new class, and use it to generate an identifier when adding a new user.

-  * Run all tests to make sure that _UserStorageService_ works as expected.
+Run all tests to make sure that _UserStorageService_ works as expected.

-  * Review and commit.
+Review and commit.

 - [ ] Extract Class refactoring: extract functionality of validating user data when adding a new user to the storage.
   * Create a new interface in _UserStorageServices_ project, give it a meaningful name.
   * Test-First: create a new class in _UserStorageServices_ project that implements the interface, and move your code (validation of the user data) from _UserStorageService_ class to your new class.
   * Modify _UserStorageService_ to create a new instance of your new class, and use it to validate a user data when adding a new user.

-  * Run all tests to make sure that _UserStorageService_ works as expected.
+Run all tests to make sure that _UserStorageService_ works as expected.

-  * Review and commit.
+Review and commit.

 - [ ] [Extract Interface refactoring](https://refactoring.guru/extract-interface): extract an interface for the UserStorageService class.
   * Create a new interface _IUserStorageService_ in _UserStorageServices_ project, give it a meaningful name.
   * Add all public methods and properties from _UserStorageService_ class to your new interface.
   * Refactor _userStorageService field in _Client_ class: change the field type to your new interface.
-  * Refactor constructor in _Client_ class to use [Constructor Injection](http://sergeyteplyakov.blogspot.com.by/2012/12/di-constructor-injection.html) to set _userStorageService field.
+  * Refactor constructor in _Client_ class to use [Constructor Injection](http://sergeyteplyakov.blogspot.com.by/2012/12/di-constructor-injection.html) to set _userStorageService_ field.

+Run tests, review and commit.

+- [ ] Configure logging using App.config.
+  * Refactor your _UserStorageService_ class to use [boolean switch](https://msdn.microsoft.com/en-us/library/system.diagnostics.booleanswitch%28v=vs.110%29.aspx) instead of _IsLoggingEnabled_ property.
+  * Use _enableLogging_ boolean switch that is already added to your App.config.
+  * Remove unnecessary _IsLoggingEnabled_ property.
+  * Run application with _enableLogging_ switch enabled and disabled to make sure that logging works properly.

-  * Review and commit.
+Run tests, review and commit.

 - [ ] Run StyleCop.
 Fix issues.
 Commit.